zhuzhu930/hw14-MVCTechBlog-JD/README.md

 3. separate sample html into handlebars, including partials.

-- break out sample html into main, homepage and partials, by using handlebars.
+- break out sample html into main, homepage and partials, by using handlebars. ---mainly done, but need to test all files later

+4. write js files in the public folder, including login.js, logout.js, probably signup.js and comment.js

-4. write routes, to send correct page to certain stage.
+5. write routes, to send correct page to certain stage.

-5. debug.
+6. debug.